In this article:

 A personal loan may indeed be a viable option to help you address a temporary hardship if you have a solid plan for getting back on your feet financially and repaying the loan.
 But, you could create a more significant problem in the long run since you'll have to repay all the money you borrow plus interest.

-If your income isn't usually enough to cover the bills, it may be time to re-examine your budget.
-Look for areas where you can cut costs, like cooking at home more, using coupons or canceling unused subscriptions.
+If your income is insufficient to cover the bills, it may be time to re-examine your budget.
+Look for areas where you can cut costs, like forgoing restaurants in favor of cooking meals at home or canceling unused subscriptions.
 Also, try to identify opportunities to increase your income.
-For example, you might request a raise at work, offer to work overtime or start a side hustle.
+For example, you might request a raise, offer to work overtime or start a side hustle.

 - Consolidating high-interest debt: If you have multiple high-interest credit accounts, a personal loan can help you combine all those debts into one loan, with one payment, usually with a lower interest rate.

-- Paying emergency medical bills: A substantial medical bill can call for your entire annual deductible in one payment, even if you have outstanding health insurance.
-Personal loans can be a cost-effective way to manage a large medical bill, but see if your medical provider will offer a payment plan first.
+- Paying emergency medical bills: A substantial medical bill can wreak havoc on your finances, even if you have outstanding health insurance.
+Personal loans can be a cost-effective way to manage a large medical bill, but see if your medical provider offers a payment plan first.
 Some may do so without charging interest.
+These loans often come with higher borrowing limits and lower interest rates than credit cards.

 - Funding home improvement projects: A home equity loan or a home equity line of credit (HELOC) are options worth considering if you're looking for cash to pay for home repairs or a major renovation.
 However, if you're not comfortable using your home as collateral—as these loans require—a personal loan may provide the funds you need.

 - Paying for your wedding: If you haven't quite saved up enough cash to fund your dream wedding, a personal loan could help you fill in the gaps.
-This is often a better choice than credit cards because you'll get a lower interest rate, saving you money long term.
+This is often a better choice than credit cards because you'll get a lower interest rate, saving you money over time.

 Get Your Credit in Order Before Applying for a Personal Loan

-You can get an idea of where your credit stands at no charge with an Experian credit report and FICO® Score☉ .
-If your credit could be better, take some time to improve your credit by addressing harmful items on your credit report.
-As a general rule of thumb, the higher your credit score, the more likely you'll qualify for personal loans and other credit products with the most favorable rates.
+You can get an idea of where your credit stands with a free Experian credit report and FICO® Score☉ .
+If your credit could be better, take some time to improve it by addressing the items on your credit report that are dragging down your score.